Deep roots developing mobile forms software

 The XForms Platform is not the first rodeo of the core team.
 Ron was the original architect of Adesso, a product that during its heyday in the early to mid 2000’s was best-in-class as a synchronization engine between SQL Server and Windows-based mobile hardware of the day (PocketPCs, Windows Mobile devices, and Windows laptops and hybrids).
 In many ways, Adesso was ahead of its time, with a feature-rich set of components that allowed users to build complex offline apps quickly and control user permissions and sync rules (including conflict resolution and full bi-directional sync) down to an individual column in a table for an individual user or user group.
-And even today—in 2019—Adesso’s use by large enterprises is testament to his ability to architect long-lasting software products that provide usefulness well beyond their intended shelf life.
+Adesso’s use by large enterprises as recently as 2019 is testament to his ability to architect long-lasting software products that provide usefulness well beyond their intended shelf life.

-Twenty-six months in the making so far, XForms is moving from a mere concept on a whiteboard to a powerful product with large and medium-sized enterprises using it to improve some of their data collection workflows.
-While the product is still officially in beta (as of March 2019), it already includes native mobile apps for iOS and Android, a web version of the mobile app that runs on all modern browsers, elegant yet powerful RESTful APIs, a unique form template designer, and elements of a reporting and admin dashboard.
+Three years in the making so far, XForms is moving from a mere concept on a whiteboard to a powerful product with large and medium-sized enterprises using it to improve some of their data collection workflows.
+XForms includes 2 different workflows (standard checklist and commissioning workflow), native mobile apps for iOS and Android, a web version of the mobile app that runs on all modern browsers, elegant yet powerful RESTful APIs, a unique form template designer, and elements of a reporting and admin dashboard.

 Experience with construction, commissioning, safety, and field data collection